Crash Photo Checklist: Photos People Forget After an Oregon Crash

 The photos people often miss are the ones that preserve context: where the vehicles ended up, what the road looked like, what changed after towing, and how injuries became visible over time.
 In Oregon, that can matter because scene conditions, vehicle condition, and even symptoms may change quickly.

 This is a narrow guide to overlooked photo categories and timing windows, not a full crash checklist.
 If you want the broader step-by-step version, start with our post-accident checklist.
+For the broader legal framework after a collision, see our Oregon car accident hub.

 Important: Safety, emergency care, exchange of information, and any Oregon reporting duties come first.
 This post is educational only and not legal advice.